nandini7637/Eagle_Criminal_Investigation_System/README.md

 In the system we are storing the picture of criminal in the data set alongside its other detail to give ease in information recovery and ensuring fast deployment of results in real world.
-The project is built on python with the use of OpenCV along with the algorithms like Haar cascade classifier, LBPH and face_recognition etc. to store the detail of person we have used SQLite.
+The project is built on python with the use of OpenCV along with the algorithms like Haar cascade classifier, LBPH and face_recognition etc. to store the detail of person we have used SQLite.<br>

-The criminal record contains details about a particular individual, along with photos and personal information.
-To identify a historian, you need to identify that person.
-One of the 's methods is face recognition.
-The face is the focus of our attention in social intercourse and plays an important role in communicating identity and emotions.
  The human ability to remember and recognize faces is noteworthy.
 The system aims to provide a real-time copy of a human identifier along with personal details for efficient tracking of history sheeters.
 The criminal face recognition system creates a database of criminals and recognizes the person when their image matches an existing image in distributed environment
 .
 This project will be a milestone in video-based facial recognition and